mobify/workshop--adaptivejs-site/README.md

     Save the `_style.scss` product list file and close it.

 7. In your editor app, from the `app/global/styles` folder, open the `_components.scss` component SCSS file.
 This is where all of the component SCSS files are imported into.
-8. Add the `_product-list` SCSS file to the list of components.
+8. Add the `product-list` component style (SCSS) file to the list of imported components.

     ```scss
     // Project Components